 Sharing the Stories of “Psychosis” or Special Message Crisis

 In 2008 when I got my license, I started writing my memoir and developing my specialty.
 I started practicing several modalities including DBT and WRAP.
 I took one on one encounters very seriously.
 I developed a curriculum that I used in collaboration with participants in professional groups.
-Not only did I practice sharing my own experiences in institutions, the task became about reconstructing a new definition of “psychosis” with solvable components and eclectic strategies for promoting health.
-I developed power points, drafted original documents, refined the power points. and drafted a book I would like to someday publish
+Not only did I practice sharing my own experiences in institutions, but the task also became about reconstructing a new definition of “psychosis” with solvable components and eclectic strategies for promoting health.
+I developed workbooks, drafted original documents, and celebrated each round with a party.

 Special Messages Groups In Alameda County